-Sadly, a lot of vets do a very poor job at educating dog owners on the dangers of puppy vaccines and teaching them how to prevent over-vaccination in dogs.
-There are even vaccines that most dogs are allergic to, yet a lot vets stay quiet about this.
+Sadly, there are vets that do a very poor job at educating dog owners on the dangers of puppy vaccines and teaching them how to prevent over-vaccination in dogs.
+There are even vaccines that many dogs are allergic to, yet a number of veterinarians stay quiet about this.

-This article will cover the most important topics pet owners need to know about vaccines and vaccinating their puppies and adult dogs with safety.
-I will take a look at the current research state and what science has to say about the danger of vaccinating puppies.
+This article will cover the most important topics pet owners need to know about vaccines and vaccinating their puppies and adult dogs, and doing it safely.
+I will take a look at the current state of canine vaccine research and what science has to say about the danger of vaccinating puppies.

-Effective veterinary vaccines are fairly recent as compared to human vaccines, but they're already making a huge impact on our canine's health and welfare, both good and bad.
+Effective veterinary vaccines are fairly recent as compared to human vaccines, but they're already making a huge impact on our canines' health and welfare, both good and bad.
 In the past decade, vaccines for dogs in particular have improved substantially and decreased the risk of vaccinations.

-There's a great scientific literature review of veterinary vaccines paper done by Els N. T. Meeusen el al., which you can find here, that takes an objective look at the current state of vaccines and how they affect dogs as well as many other pets and animals.
+The most thorough scientific literature review of veterinary vaccines has been done by Els N. T. Meeusen el al., which you can find here – the team takes an objective look at the current state of canine vaccines and how vaccinating affect dogs as well as many other pets and animals.

-Therefore, as pet parents, we should be aware of all the potential dangers vaccines can cause to our puppies, and exactly how to prevent over-vaccination in dogs.
+Therefore, it's important for pet owners to be aware of all the potential dangers vaccines can cause to their puppies or adult pets, and exactly how to prevent over-vaccination in dogs.

 The big three most popular vaccines for dogs – parvovirus, canine distemper and rabies – are extremely important and are proven to be safe.
 But what about all the other canine vaccines offered by our veterinarians all across the country without a second thought or consideration for side effects?

-It turns out, not all vets are aware of the serious dangers vaccines can cause for dogs.
+It turns out, not all vets are aware of the serious dangers vaccines can cause to dogs.

 It's not surprising to me how many pet owners are confused about vaccinating puppies and how to prevent over-vaccination in dogs; it's a complex issue with a lot of misinformation out there.
 And believe it or not, it can be very easy to over-vaccinate your puppy.
 This can lead to a variety of health problems, some severe or even fatal.